 (How does he explain stable 1995-2010 global temperatures, in the face of rising carbon dioxide levels?)

 Penn State’s in-house “investigation” and “exoneration” was a whitewash, as was its East Anglia counterpart.
 Not one adverse witness was allowed to testify, not one skeptic permitted to ask a question.
 How different a congressional inquiry will be!
 No wonder Mann is hyperventilating.
 As to debating the dangerous manmade global warming (aka “global climate disruption”) issue, the world is still waiting for Messrs.
 Mann, Hansen, Gore, Schmidt, Jones or Trenberth to display the cojones to debate anyone.
 All have dodged every debate opportunity, and Gore refused even to testify before a friendly House committee if Lord Christopher Monckton was allowed to speak or even be in the room.

-Helping to circle the wagons and protect the university’s multi-million-dollar annual climate funding stream, PSU “environmental ethics” professor Donald Brown waded in with rants via London’s Guardian and his personal blogspot.
-Skeptics must publish in “peer-reviewed scientific journals” (which systematically exclude their papers), he demanded – or shut up.
+Helping to circle the wagons and protect the university’s multi-million-dollar annual climate funding stream, PSU “environmental ethics” professor Donald Brown waded in with rants via London’s

 The fossil fuel industry, Brown continued (citing the unimpeachable New York Times), “lavishly financed … anti-global warming studies … and websites.”
 One presumes he means the $23 million ExxonMobil allegedly gave non-alarmists over the decade before it succumbed to eco-activist pressure and cut off the funding.
 That “lavish” funding is not to be confused, one supposes, with the “trivial” billions per year that alarmists and renewable energy aficionados receive.
 (Imagine the “consensus” those sums could buy.)